 The writing staff turned almost completely over for season three.
 Maurice Hurley, the head writer, left the show after the end of season two saying he was exhausted from all of the apparent in-fighting.
 After reading and watching interviews, it seems to me that he himself was half the problem.
 Michael Wagner took over briefly, but it didn’t suit him so Michael Piller got the job.
 Looking back, if there was one single reason why TNG got good from the third season on, it was Michael Piller.
 It turns out he and Hurley were old friends and he became associated with Star Trek in the first place because Hurley asked him to script a few episodes which ended up impressing Berman and Roddenberry, particularly his script for Evolution.
 Piller would remain an executive producer until season five.
 Piller wanted TNG to be more character-driven instead of the ‘monster of the week’ or a gadget-centered approach.
 Ronald Moore has said that Piller wanted each episode to be oriented toward at least one of the main characters on the show, instead of featuring a planet of the week or a guest star of the week.
 I am glad about it, though in having an episode that was typically devoted to one character, there are relatively few episodes where the entire ensemble gets something significant to do.
-Thinking back though, that would be difficult anyway when you have eight (seven, after Wil left) principal actors.
+Thinking back though, that would be difficult anyway when you have eight principal actors.
+Imagine the challenge when season one started and there were nine!

 There were no scripts or stories in development according to Michael Piller, and from that pressure for an “unrelenting need for creativity” some great episodes were born.
 It was Piller who instituted the open submission policy, which meant that anyone could submit a script to Star Trek.
 Anyone, from anywhere.
 One was from Rene Echevarria, who was a waiter in New York.
 It was he who had the idea about Data having a daughter, which became The Offspring.
 Another one was from Ronald Moore, who got a job because his girlfriend at the time had a contact and was able to get him onto the lot and he brought a script with him, which became The Bonding.